 Next, we’re going to take a look at another one of Pentair’s ingenious booster pumps – the LA01N.

 From their respective motors, it’s fair to assume that both of these booster pumps will perform identically, but that’s not technically true.
-The Pentair 340036 can deliver slightly more power due to its greater amperage draw.
+The Pentair 340036 can deliver slightly more power due to its significant amperage draw.
 At its peak performance, the 340036 provides up to 50 PSI at around 12 GPM of water.
 Indeed, the Pentair will give your pool cleaner more high-pressure water per minute for optimal cleaning, but the tradeoff is higher power consumption.

-One of the largest criticisms of the LA01N is the instruction manual that comes in the box.
+One of the biggest criticisms of the LA01N is the instruction manual that comes in the box.
 If you don’t have any hardwiring knowledge, you’re going to have to rely on the help of internet strangers to install this booster pump.
 That, or get an electrician to help you out.

 Zodiac PB4-60 vs. Hayward SP2610X15